Coyote bounty earns stern phone call for Berkeley man whose cat got eaten

 On Monday, Hadley Louden and Tracy Richardson, of Cragmont Avenue in Berkeley, watched in horror as a coyote pounced on their cat, Moka, and ran down the street, feline limp in the canine’s mouth.

-Shortly after, Louden posted on social media that he’ll pay anyone $250 for killing a coyote within 15 miles of his house.
+Shortly after, Louden posted on social media that he would pay anyone $250 for killing a coyote within 15 miles of his house.

 “As a city Berkeley has clearly lost the will, no doubt because of the cost,” Louden wrote in a widely shared post on Nextdoor.
 “That’s why we are offering a $250 Reward Offered for all Dead Coyotes!”